bilal-dsu/Guru-workflow/README.md

 #### Applying centrality measures on Article citation network
 The article citation network is a Directed Acyclic Graph (DAG).
 Most centrality analyses are not meaningful on DAG.
-Two measures are presented in `script 15.` Degree Centrality provides highly cited articles.
+Two measures are presented in `script 9.` Degree Centrality provides highly cited articles.
 Finding authors of these articles is also possible.
 Influence definition in DAG is captured via the recursive definition of Katz Centrality.

+#### Applying centrality measures on Author citation network
+The author citation network is a cyclic graph.
+Three measures are presented in `script 10`, namely, Highly cited authors (degree centrality), Influential authors (Eigen centrality), Authors working in multiple domains (betweenness centrality).

+#### Applying centrality measures on Author Collaboration network
+The author collaboration network is a cyclic graph and most centrality analyses are possible.
+Five measures are presented in `script 11`, namely, Highly collaborative authors (degree centrality), Influential collaborators (Eigen centrality), Authors working in multiple groups (betweenness centrality), Well knitted authors (closeness centrality), Solo authors (farness centrality).
+Ranks captured here are presented in Table 2.
+This work was done manually by sorting individual lists on respective centrality scores and identifying their rank position.

+#### Batch Execution
+All python scripts can be executed through a sample batch file in `AllScripts.bat` by modifying the ISSN and date range.
+This batch processing will also be useful for developing a front-end tool, as well as, modifying the sequence as per need.